-- Ignore it.
-Life’s too short to address every affront especially if it was unintentional.
+Please ignore it.
+Life’s too short of addressing every affront, especially if it was unintentional.

 C.) What is the definition of Negging?

-Negging means to attempt to manipulate a person with backhanded compliments and negative feedback to lower their confidence and increase their need for approval.
+Negging means manipulating a person with backhanded compliments and negative feedback to lower their confidence and increase their need for approval.
 Pickup artists originally used the term.